Parveshiiii/Python-Miniprojects/Address Validator/README.md

-## Address Validator
+# Address Validator

-**intro**
----
+## 📝 Introduction

-its a very simple email validator we just verify "." and "@" in the Parameter given by user
+This is a very basic email validator written in Python.
+It checks whether the input string contains both `"@"` and `"."` — the minimal requirements for a valid email format.

+## 🔧 How It Works
+- The user provides an email string as a parameter.
+- The function returns `Valid message` if both `"@"` and `"."` are present.
+- Otherwise, it returns `invalid message`.